 The catalog year policy sets the rules for what catalog requirements will be applied to a students curriculum.
 The basis for most catalog designations is the term of declaration.

 You may view and search the general catalog online.
 The general catalog contains information about admissions procedures/policies, degree requirements, course descriptions, academic policies, and more.
-Students are assigned a catalog term in accordance with the catalog year policy.
-A student’s catalog term determines which catalog requirements they are required to meet for the awarding of their degree/major/minor/option.
+Students are assigned a catalog year in accordance with the catalog year policy.
+A student’s catalog year determines which academic requirements they are required to meet for their degree/major/minor/option to be awared.

-Catalogs are archived and available as PDFs in the OSU Archives.
+Catalogs are archived and available as PDFs in ScholarsArchives@OSU.

 Information in the online OSU General Catalog may be updated anytime.
 It is updated as curriculum proposals are approved throughout the year.
 Please email or campus-mail hard copy updates to the catalog coordinator, Larry Bulling, in the Registrar’s Office, B102 Kerr Administration Building.

 The catalog coordinator emails annual update requests to all departments, schools, colleges, and other units in November.
-Updates are due after the first week of January.
-First, second and third proofs will be emailed back to updaters for approval in February, March and April.
+Updates are due in January.
+First, second and third proofs will be emailed back to updaters for approval in February and March.

-PDFs of the official printed version of the OSU General Catalog for the coming academic year will be posted in OSU Archives on May 1.
+PDFs of the official printed version of the OSU General Catalog for the coming academic year are posted in ScholarsArchives@OSU on April 15.

 Here we've provided an explanation of the policy and procedural guidelines for its implementation.
 For additional information review the official policy in the catalog.